 - fibrotic-fixed type

-Tuberculosis in different organ systems may mimic alternate pathology so histopathological or laboratory evidence is often needed to support suspicions on imaging, before treatment is commenced.
+Tuberculosis in different organ systems may mimic alternate pathology so histopathological or laboratory evidence is often required to support suspicions on imaging before commencing treatment.

 CT imaging features seen with tuberculous peritonitis include: